Paulescu/rust-aws-lambda/README.md

 And dividends will start to flow.
 Both in terms of time and money.

-AWS Lambda, on the other hand, is a serverless platform that allows you to run your code without having to worry about the underlying infrastructure.
+[AWS Lambda](https://aws.amazon.com/lambda/) is a serverless platform that allows you to run your code without having to worry about the underlying infrastructure.

 - It is a pay-as-you-go service, so you only pay for what you use.
 - It is super popular among companies, especially in startups that want to build systems that can scale from 0 to 100x in a cost-efficient way, and quickly.